johndthomson/acacia/README.md

 Alpha channel and images with high-contrast vector graphics are currently not supported.

 To compile and run ACACIA you need Qt library (mainly for GUI) as well as libjpeg and libwebp.
-This version was tested with the following external libraries: qt-4.8.2, libjpeg-turbo-1.4.2, libwebp-0.4.3.
+This version was tested with the following external libraries: qt-4.8.7, libjpeg-turbo-1.4.2, libwebp-0.4.3.
+Also this program uses AVX and AVX2 vector instructions and requires a respective CPU to run.

 -----